Mike McCready: Pearl Jam

 The band subsequently released No Code in 1996 and Yield in 1998.
 In 1998, prior to Pearl Jam's U.S. Yield Tour, Irons left the band due to dissatisfaction with touring.
 Pearl Jam enlisted former Soundgarden drummer Matt Cameron as Irons' replacement, initially on a temporary basis, but he soon became a permanent replacement.
 "Do the Evolution" (from Yield) received a Grammy nomination for Best Hard Rock Performance.
 In 1998, Pearl Jam recorded "Last Kiss", a cover of a 1960s ballad made famous by J. Frank Wilson and the Cavaliers.
 It was released on the band's 1998 fan club Christmas single; however, by popular demand, the cover was released to the public as a single in 1999.
 "Last Kiss" peaked at number two on the Billboard charts and became the band's highest-charting single.

 In 2000, the band released its sixth studio album, Binaural, and initiated a successful and ongoing series of official bootlegs.
 The band released seventy-two such live albums in 2000 and 2001, and set a record for most albums to debut in the Billboard 200 at the same time.
 "Grievance" (from Binaural) received a Grammy nomination for Best Hard Rock Performance.
 The band released its seventh studio album, Riot Act, in 2002.
 Pearl Jam's contribution to the 2003 film, Big Fish, "Man of the Hour", was nominated for a Golden Globe Award in 2004.
 The band's eighth studio album, the eponymous Pearl Jam, was released in 2006.
-The band followed it with Backspacer (2009), Lightning Bolt (2013), and Gigaton (2020).
+The band followed it with Backspacer (2009), Lightning Bolt (2013), Gigaton (2020) and Dark Matter (2024).